 - producing mucous to help the movement of sperm

-- holding the baby in the uterus during pregnancy.
+- holding the foetus in the uterus during pregnancy.

-- squamous cell cancer – this is the most common type of cervical cancer.
+- Squamous cell cancer – this is the most common type of cervical cancer.
 It starts in the cells that cover the outer surface of the cervix at the top of the vagina.
-The Cervical Screening Test can usually detect early cell changes that could lead to squamous cell cancer.
+The Cervical Screening Test is a good way of assessing your risk of squamous cell cancer.

-- adenocarcinoma - this type of cervical cancer is less common.
+- Adenocarcinoma – this type of cervical cancer is less common.
 It starts in the glandular cells, which are found in the cervical canal.
-The Cervical Screening Test cannot easily detect early changes that lead to this cancer, although sometimes these changes are picked up.
+The majority of these are also caused by HPV.

 - colposcopy – examines the vagina and cervix with a magnifying instrument to check for abnormalities

-- biopsy - a small tissue sample is taken from the cervix during a colposcopy
+- – a small tissue sample is taken from the cervix during a colposcopy

 - cone biopsy – a larger tissue sample is removed from the cervix under anaesthetic.

 Treatment for cervical cancer

 Some of the treatments for cervical cancer include:

 - cone biopsy – if detected early, some cervical cancers can be removed during a biopsy